-- and applicable laws and regulations, including but not limited to the Fair Debt Collection Practices Act and the Fair Credit Reporting Act. - (6) Consumer Notices.
-A Certified Company shall establish and maintain a list of applicable local, state, and federal consumer notices in the areas in which the Certified Company conducts business and maintain procedures to ensure that the appropriate notices are added to consumer correspondence. - (7) Data Security Policy.
+- 6.1 The Auditor shall review and document the Certified Company's list of state and federal consumer notices. - 6.2 The Auditor shall review and document the procedures the Certified Company has adopted to identify new or amended consumer notice requirements. - 6.3 The Auditor shall review and document the procedures the Certified Company has adopted to ensure that appropriate notices are added to the outgoing consumer correspondence.
+A random sample of consumer correspondence should be tested to verify the procedures are working as intended. - (7) Data Security Policy.
 A Certified Company shall establish and maintain a reasonable and appropriate data security policy based on the type of Consumer Data being secured that meets or exceeds the requirements of applicable state and federal laws and regulations.
 The Certified Company shall ensure that an annual risk assessment is performed on the Certified Company's protection of Consumer Data from reasonably foreseeable internal and external risks.
 Based on the results of the annual risk assessment, the Certified Company shall make adjustments to their data security policy if warranted.
-A reasonable data security policy shall include, but not be limited to, measures taken to ensure: - (a) The safe and secure storage of physical and electronic Consumer Data; - (b) Company computers that have access to Consumer Data contain reasonable security measures such as updated antivirus software and firewalls; - (c) Consumer Data is not disclosed in any public advertisement of a portfolio; - (d) Consumer Data is transferred securely through the use of encryption or other secure transmission sources: - (e) The secure and timely disposal of Consumer Data that complies with applicable laws and contractual requirements; and - (f) An action plan is in place in case of a data breach in accordance with applicable laws, which shall include any required disclosures of such breach. - (8) CFPB Consumer Complaint System.
-A Certified Company shall: - (a) Register with the CFPB for the receipt of Consumer Complaints, disputes, and inquiries filed with the bureau concerning the company and/or the company's consumer accounts; and - (b) Timely respond to all such complaints, disputes, or inquiries in accordance with the CFPB's prescribed guidelines. - (9) Payment Processing.
-A Certified Company shall establish and maintain a Payment Processing Policy that requires taking payments consistent with consumer instructions that were made at the time the payment was accepted,
+A reasonable data security policy shall include, but not be limited to, measures taken to ensure: - (a) The safe and secure storage of physical and electronic Consumer Data; - (b) Company computers that have access to Consumer Data contain reasonable security measures such as updated antivirus software and firewalls; - (c) Receivables portfolios are not advertised or marketed in such a manner that would allow Consumer Data and Original Account Level Documentation to be available to or accessible by the public;

+- (d) Consumer Data is transferred securely through the use of encryption or other secure transmission sources: - (e) The secure and timely disposal of Consumer Data that complies with applicable laws and contractual requirements; and - (f) An action plan is in place in case of a data breach in accordance with applicable laws, which shall include any required disclosures of such breach.